Current Openings

 Position Summary

-Michigan Agricultural Commodities is seeking a full-time Grain Operations, Maintenance employee to work out of our Blissfield location.
-This role will provide a unique opportunity to expand skills through maintenance tasks and additionally work in Grain Operations.
+Michigan Agricultural Commodities is seeking a full-time Maintenance Supervisor working out of our Middleton facility.
+This role will provide a unique opportunity to work throughout this diverse facility, offering a variety of services to customers.
 MAC is a progressive leader in the grain industry, continually investing in our facilities and employees to expand our footprint across Michigan.
-The ideal individual for this role will have entry level experience or interest in agricultural maintenance, demonstrating a desire to utilize skills to positively impact the company and customers.
+The ideal individual for this role will have experience or interest in grain operations, demonstrating a desire to utilize skills to positively impact the company and customers.

-Scope of Responsibilities: Must work in coordination with peers and supervisors to successfully complete daily facility operations.
-Provide efficient, friendly service to customers.
-Daily operations include (but are not limited to) housekeeping activities, shipping and receiving of product, equipment operation, and a focus on maintenance.
+Scope of Responsibilities: Maintenance Supervisor is a hands-on job and will lead by example.
+Must work in coordination with peers and supervisors to successfully complete daily facility maintenance.
+Daily maintenance includes (but is not limited to) maintaining all grain handling equipment, vehicle maintenance and wheeled equipment maintenance.

 Job Requirements: